kevinbullock/SAR-in-simple-terms/README.md

-# SAR in simple terminology
+# SAR in simple terms
-This is a summary of Synthetic Aperture Radar (SAR) in simple plain language and terms.
+This is a summary of Synthetic Aperture Radar (SAR) in simple plain language and terminology.

 **Definition:**